 Float the Boise River - It almost seems as if the Boise River was made to float down.
 At the starting point, you can rent tubes or even grab a bite to eat at their snack shack.
 You can also determine how long you want your float to be with several different stopping points already made along the river.

 Enjoy the Ste.
 Chapelle Concert Series - Ste.
 Chapelle one of our local wineries, located in Caldwell, hosts a great summer concert series.
-Sunday afternoons all summer long stop by for live music, tasty food, local vendors and of course...
+Sunday afternoons a summer long stop by for live music, tasty food, local vendors, and of course...
 WINE!

 Whitewater Raft Down the Payette River - Seeking adventure?
 Whitewater rafting is calling your name!
 Multiple rafting companies line the mountain, don't miss out on a wild adventure.

 Take a Stroll Through the Saturday Farmers Market - There's nothing we love more than local vendors, tasty food, and walking outside on a warm summer morning.
 Where's more perfect to do all of that than the Saturday Farmers Market in downtown Boise, Eagle, Meridian, and Nampa.

 Tour the Old Idaho Penitentiary - Want to take a step back in time?
 Explore Boise’s past in the Old Idaho Penitentiary.
 In this old complex, which goes back to the late 1800s you can see how the outlaws of old experienced their summers here.

 Boise Hawks Baseball Game - Boise has its very own minor league baseball team.
 Equipped with their own stadium, a Hawks game makes the perfect summer activity.
 As part of the Pioneer League, you might just catch a player before they go Pro!